mosse-security/mcsi-library/README.md

 * Click on single version and save.

-You will see that the `/version/en/` removed from the url by enabling single version.
+You will see that the `/version/en/` is removed from the url by enabling single version.